apache/iceberg/site/docs/spec.md

 1. The remainder, `v % W`, must be positive.
 For languages where `%` can produce negative values, the correct truncate function is: `v - (((v % W) + W) % W)`
 2. The width, `W`, used to truncate decimal values is applied using the scale of the decimal column to avoid additional (and potentially conflicting) parameters.

+#### Partition Evolution

+Table partitioning can be evolved by adding, removing, renaming, or reordering partition spec fields.

+Changing a partition spec produces a new spec identified by a unique spec ID that is added to the table's list of partition specs and may be set as the table's default spec.

+When evolving a spec, changes should not cause partition field IDs to change because the partition field IDs are used as the partition tuple field IDs in manifest files.

+In v2, partition field IDs must be explicitly tracked for each partition field.
+New IDs are assigned based on the last assigned partition ID in table metadata.

+In v1, partition field IDs were not tracked, but were assigned sequentially starting at 1000 in the reference implementation.
+This assignment caused problems when reading metadata tables based on manifest files from multiple specs because partition fields with the same ID may contain different data types.
+For compatibility with old versions, the following rules are recommended for partition evolution in v1 tables:

+1. Do not reorder partition fields
+2. Do not drop partition fields; instead replace the field's transform with the `void` transform
+3. Only add partition fields at the end of the previous partition spec

 ### Sorting